 From the menu: Telescope

-This plugin can be used with an encoder box using Tangent protocols like the Ouranos , AAM or NGC-MAX.
+This interface can be used with an encoder box using Tangent protocols like the Ouranos , AAM or NGC-MAX.
 It uses a floating two stars alignment method based on an article by Toshimi Taki in February 1989 S&T.

 The first time you use this feature, you need to provide some configuration information.

 Click the “Connect button”, the light must change to green and the encoder count is displayed at the top of the screen.